Presents in the present

 a) there is an agreement but it states that the money is a loan payable on demand and/or there are no clear terms set out;

-b) bank repayments start happening after separation has occurred; or
+b) bank repayments start happening

 Scroll to Top